romanzdk/tech-demo-python-packaging/README.md

 # Demo 06 - Test coverage

-Usage and configuration of [`coverage`](https://coverage.readthedocs.io) to calculate a strict _test coverage_ (Definition: How much productive code is executed by the code in the test suite?) for a project using `pyproject.toml` and the "src layout".
+The usage and configuration of [`coverage`](https://coverage.readthedocs.io) to calculate a **strict** _test coverage_ for a project using `pyproject.toml` and the "src layout" is illustrated.
+The _test coverage_ is defined as "How much productive code is executed by the code in the test suite?".

 The default behavior of `coverage` has its shortcomings and would lead into invalid measurements.
 This demo do take the following into account:

 - External Python libraries (third party and Python standard libs) should not included in the calculation.
 - Python files that are not loaded by the test suite should be included into the calculation as uncovered code.

 Install the package: